lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 To view your history what you have calculated in KCalc press :kbd:`Control+h` or :menuselection:`Settings --> Show History`.
 To hide your history do the same thing again.
 You can select text with the mouse in KCalc and then right click select :menuselection:`Copy` or press :kbd:`Control+C` to copy what you have previously calculated.
 To select all of the history press :kbd:`Control+A` or right click :menuselection:`Select All`.

+To get a main toolbar right click on the main menus and select :menuselection:`Main Toolbar`.

 To quit KCalc press :kbd:`Control+Q`.

 Scientific calculator mode advanced functionality